 - The Architect is responsible for the direction, quality, and approach within a critical area, both today and stretching into the multi-year future horizon.
 They combine a deep knowledge of technical constraints, user needs, and organization level leadership.

 - The Solver digs deep into arbitrarily complex problems and finds an appropriate path forward.
-Some focus on a given area for long periods, others bounce from hotspot to hotspot as guided by organizational leadership.
+Some focus on a given area for long periods.
+Others bounce from hotspot to hotspot as guided by organizational leadership.

 Earlier in their career, they will have implemented their team’s most complex technical projects, but at this point, they default to delegating such projects across the team.
 They do this both to grow their teammates and in acknowledgment that their team’s impact grows as their coding blocks shrink.

 To acknowledge a source of potential confusion, some companies use Tech Lead as a title that you get promoted into instead of as a role.
 In this list of archetypes, the Tech Lead is one approach to operating as a Staff Engineer, but it’s quite common to operate in the Tech Lead role without having the impact expected of a Staff-level engineer.
 Indeed, you’ll find non-Staff engineers acting with the behaviors of every archetype.
-Being a Staff-engineer is not just a role, rather it’s the intersection of the role, your behaviors, your impact, and the organization’s recognition of all those things.
+Being a Staff-engineer is not just a role.
+It’s the intersection of the role, your behaviors, your impact, and the organization’s recognition of all those things.

 The Architect title has fallen out of style in many companies, but the Architect role remains alive and well for folks operating at Staff-plus levels.
 Architects are responsible for the success of a specific technical domain within their company, for example, the company’s API design, frontend stack, storage strategy, or cloud infrastructure.
 For a domain to merit an Architect, it must be both complex and enduringly central to the company’s success.